Oyster card: Architecture

 The Oyster system is based on a closed, proprietary architecture from Cubic Transportation Systems.
 The card readers were developed entirely by Cubic, whereas development of the back office systems was started by Fujitsu and completed by Cubic.
 The system has the capability to interface with equipment or services provided by other suppliers.
 The Oyster website is not part of the closed system but interfaces with it.
 Similarly, Oyster readers are now embedded into ticket machines produced by Shere and Scheidt and Bachmann on the national rail network.

 In early 2007, TfL and Deloitte worked to migrate the on-line payment systems to a more open architecture, using a number of open source components such as Linux, to resolve issues of lock-in costs, updates, incorporation of new security standards of PCI DSS, non-scalability, low and inconsistent quality of service, and slower response time to business changes.

 Features

 Registration and protection

-Oyster cards can be registered or protected for loss or theft.
-Full registration can be done at a London Underground station, an Oyster Ticket Stop (shop) or a Travel Information Centre: an Oyster registration form must be filled in (either at time of purchase or subsequently).
-Registration enables the customer to buy any product for the card and to have an after-sales service, and it protects against theft or loss.
-The customer has to supply a Security Answer: either their mother's maiden name, memorable date or memorable place.
+Oyster cards can be registered, providing protection in case of loss or theft.
+Registration can be done online after the card has been used for a journey, or at a London Underground station, an Oyster Ticket Stop (shop) or a Travel Information Centre; to do so, the customer has to supply a security password and their postcode, which must then be cited when completing the registration online.
+Registration enables the customer to buy any product for the card and acecess to after-sales service, as well as protection against theft or loss.

-All adult Oyster cards purchased online or by phone are fully registered.
-(This does not include Visitor Oyster cards.)

-Oyster cards obtained at stations or shops cannot be fully registered online.
-However, cards can be protected online by setting up an Oyster online account and linking the card to that account.
-This allows for a full protection against theft or loss, but the Oyster card will be able to hold only 7-day season tickets and pay-as-you-go.